A Complete Guide to Solar Heating

 2. Evacuated tube solar heating – This type of solar heating has been known to have the best results with warming your pool but on the other hand it is far more expensive compared to the other 2 forms of solar heating.
 When it comes to costs, you will pay anywhere from 20 to 100 per cent more compared to thermal solar collectors.
 It is, however, a more reliable form of heating especially in cooler climates, and it will heat your pool much quicker.
 The way it works is a series of small glass combined with larger glass tubes which create a vacuum between the two.
 The sun then heats the glass which produces heat which is then collected through the vacuum and transferred by the heat exchanger which is connected to the water box.
 The pool water is then transported through the water box, here it is heated by the heat exchanger before being pumped back into the pool at a warmer temperature.
 These systems are a fantastic choice for homeowners in cooler climates.

 3. Thermal Solar Heating – This type of solar heating is the most common, it is also known as solar panel heating, this is when the solar panels are placed on the roof of your home.
 Solar panels are a fantastic option for anyone who lives in a warm and sunny climate if where you live is a cooler climate you can still use this form of heating but if you are wanting to use your pool all year round you will need gas or electricity to get the most out of your pool.
 Solar panels come in a range of materials, the most affordable ones are made from rubber or a plastic matting, the other option is the glazed solar panels, these are made from glass, copper and aluminium.
 They are much more efficient however they are also more expensive.
 If you are in a cooler area that gets quite a lot of cloud cover, glazed solar panels would be a better choice as they are much more effective with collecting heat in cooler temperatures, you may even be able to use your pool all year round with glazed panels.
+Here are the top solar covers!

 Important things to consider before choosing a solar heating system